nevanscott/uxui.cat/content/projects/spreadsheet-ectomy.md

 ## Research

 You will need to find people *inside* organizations to talk to.
-You should focus on tech-forward organizations that are using spreadsheets internally for reason.
+You should focus on tech-forward organizations that are using spreadsheets internally for some part(s) of their workflow.
 This is why it is critical to start now so that you have time to plan and visit offices in the first week of the project.
 Research can be done remotely over video conference if you are connected to organizations elsewhere.
 You are welcome to investigate in any domain and explore areas that you're familiar with, where you may already have a professional network to start from.

 *Warning: don’t design for yourself, or solve your own spreadsheet problem!*